 This article is written specifically for the “distracted dog.”
 The “shy dog” is a little bit more complex.
 If you feel that your dog falls into this shy dog category you should contact a certified professional dog trainer (https://www.legendsdogtraining.com) to learn how to re-establish trust in order to show your dog that it is “ok” to urinate or defecate in your presence.
 If you have a “distracted dog” – read on.

 The Training Process

 The training process usually takes the average dog 7-10 days if you are consistent in training protocol.
 Inconsistency will prolong training process.
-You will need a leash, high value treats -- I recommend using Natural Balance rolls.
-This is a high quality food, that is moist and meaty, and loved by most dogs, a timer (optional) and a training pouch (avoid using crinkly plastic bags to hold treats, they can be a big distraction).
-It is helpful to know your dog's potty habits, ie. knowing that your dog always has to go pee and poo immediately after feeding will help you to effectively schedule your outings and set expectations/criteria.
-Block access to a doggy door, and prevent your dog from spending any unsupervised time outside during this 1-2 week period of time as this will also hinder the process.
+You will need a leash, high value treats — I recommend using Natural Balance rolls.
+This is a high quality food, that is moist and meaty, and loved by most dogs, a timer (optional) and a training pouch.
+Avoid using crinkly plastic bags to hold treats, they can be a big distraction.
+It is helpful to know your dog’s potty habits.
+For example, knowing that your dog always has to go pee and poo immediately after feeding will help you to effectively schedule your outings and set expectations/criteria.
+Block access to a doggy door and prevent your dog from spending any unsupervised time outside during this 1-2 week period of time.
+This will also hinder the process.